 The loss imposed by this method seems marginal compared to the gain that CCLM provides, and operations are significantly simplified.

 Decision: Adopt JVET-L0191 conditional on providing acceptable specification text.
-Revisit: B. Bross to confirm.
+B. Bross later checked the text and confirmed it seemed OK.

 5.2.7 and 5.5.1 use 3-tap filters instead of 6-tap in cases where only 1 line is used for determining the model.
 Complexity-wise the difference is marginal whether this simpler filter is always used or only used at the CTU boundary.
 The main problem to be solved is about saving a line buffer of picture width at the CTU boundary.
 Solution 5.2.7 comes with almost no loss.

 Decision: Adopt JVET-L0136 (5.2.7) / JVET-L0085 (5.8.1) conditional on providing acceptable specification text.
-Revisit: B. Bross to confirm.
+B. Bross later confirmed that the text (uploaded in a revision of L0136) seemed OK.

 2) Cross-component prediction tools